sarailoo/wpmudev-plugin-test/README.md

 6. For convenience of our sysadmins, they would like to run the **Scan posts** action you created above from terminal.
 Could you write WPCLI command for that and share instructions?

+7. A user that tried this plugin on a site, reported that there is a conflict and site crashed, but didn't mention any other information.
+Can you guess which class(es) might be conflicting and provide a fix?

-7. As in every software there should be some testing done.
+8. As in every software there should be some testing done.
 A good starting point would be to run unit tests.
 As a demonstration, you need to create a unit test that will check if there is any error when running **Scan posts** you created in step 5.

 **Feel free to modify any part of plugin’s existing code to accomplish your goals, but make sure your code follows wp coding standards.**